On Veech groups of infinite superelliptic curves: A characterization for Veech groups of infinite superelliptic curves

-\section{Acknowledgements}
+\subsection{Acknowledgements}

-Camilo Ram\'irez Maluendas was partially supported by UNIVERSIDAD NACIONAL DE COLOMBIA, SEDE MANIZALES.
+We express our gratitude to UNIVERSIDAD NACIONAL DE COLOMBIA, SEDE MANIZALES.
 He has dedicated this work to his beautiful family: Marbella and Emilio, in appreciation of their love and support.
+We thank Israel Morales Jim\'enez and Alexander Arredondo for providing helpful comments and conversations on this work.